Data Pipeline Design Patterns - #1. Data flow patterns

 Nonreplayable sources: Application tables that are constantly modified, APIs, etc., that only provide the current state of the data.

-One can create a replayable source from a non-replayable source by dumping the incoming data into a raw/loading/base area.
+source by dumping the incoming data into a raw/loading/base area.
 The raw/loading/base area now acts as a replayable source.

-However, if our dumping process only happens periodically (say every day), then the degree of replayability is reduced since the answer to the questions what did the data look like five hours ago? and what did the data look like one day ago? will be the same, this is fine for most data pipelines, but is something to keep in mind.
+However, if our dumping process only happens periodically (say every day), then the degree of replayability is reduced since the answer to the questions what did the data look like five hours ago?

 2.2.
 Source Ordering